Like digital real estate, domain names can be worth a lot of money.

 Wrapping up

 If you want to sell a domain, it’s important to start by working out how much it’s worth.
-You also need to find a safe and secure way of selling your domain, you’ll probably want to go with an established domain broker service like the one offered by GoDaddy.
+You also need to find a safe and secure way of selling your domain, you’ll probably want to go with an established domain broker service.
 Finally, make sure you use a safe and secure payment method and that you know how to complete the domain transfer when needed.